krantos/code-challenge-factorial/bug-report/README.md

 6. Add Key: number
 7. Add Value: -1
 8. Send the request
-9. Validate that response is an eror (validate with the PO)
+9. Validate that response is an error (validate with the PO)
-10. **Expected:** Status code 400 - Bad Request or a message indicating the error (validate with the PO)
+10. **Expected:** Status code 400 - Bad Request, or a message indicating the error (validate with the PO)
 11. **Current:** Status code 500 - Internal Server Error

 ### Attachments